HectorMF/Fractal-Trees/README.md

 Inspired by: http://andrew-hoyer.com/experiments/fractals/

-Simple fractal test to examine the structure and aesthetics of H trees and other similar trees with different branch rotations.
-Parameters for the tree are controlled via a LibGDX scene2d GUI.
+Simple fractal test to examine the structure and aesthetics of fractal plants for use 2D game worlds.
+A LibGDX Scene2D GUI controls fractal parameters for each fractal.

+Current Presets:
+H Trees
+Pythagoras Trees
+Ferns

+To Do:
+L-System Plant modeling
+Randomization